ashleynolan/dg-blog/src/templates/pages/blog/20161118-2016-tooling-survey-results.md

 ---
 layout: post.hbs

-title: The State of Front-End Tooling – 2016
+title: The State of Front-End Tooling 2016 - Results
 url: frontend-tooling-survey-2016-results
 description: "The results of the 2016 Front-End Tooling Survey are out!
 Check out the results and analysis of the responses here."